Always be kind to animals,

 With adult dogs, there’s no reason you can’t do the same as you do with puppies… just with more care.
 You absolutely have to have a dog that is at its calmest for this bit.
 If that means putting it on a really good lead and working with a partner so that you can move away if necessary, do it (just be mindful of redirected frustration bites coming back on your partner!)

 This video from Kikopup is essentially the same programme I use with mouthy, bitey dogs who’ve not learned a soft mouth with humans yet.
 I’m just much more careful and take it much more slowly.
 What Emily says about teaching an alternate response is very possible.
 You may fear using the closed fist approach to “no hand mugging” but I actually find snack-snappy dogs function better when your hand is super-slow, when they see the fist is closed and they can’t get the treat.
 You can almost push the treat into their mouth with a flat hand.
 Bizarre I know.
 What you want to do is take your hand away completely, yet your snatching your hand away is what causes their snapping on the treat.
 I would not try this at all with any dog who has a very hard bite.
 I still don’t do it with Bitey Senior, though it worked with Bitey Junior well this afternoon.
 You absolutely CAN do the reach and touch with a fully-grown Dally who snaps at hands, just take it really, really, really slowly and use huge, low-value treats when they are calm.
+You can also use games like ‘It’s Yer Choice’ by Susan Garrett, which I find very helpful for dogs with hard mouths.

 Next time, a quick look at what you can do if your dog growls and grumbles when they’re guarding: how to handle a resource guarder.